A setting is named value that controls how DomTerm works, depending on user preference or environment.

 disable the preference.

-If the type of value is a string, the actual value is roughly the characters of the raw value with any non-nested quotoes removed.
+When the setting value is a string or a string-list, the characters of the raw text are split into words: A sequence of regular characters, quoted strings, and escape sequences, separated by spaces.
 “Extra spaces” (more than one in a row, or at the start or end) that are not quoted are also removed.
-Both single quotes (apostrophes) and double quotes are handled.
-Thus the following are all equivalent:

 history-storage-key=input history history-storage-key= input history history-storage-key="input history" history-storage-key='input history'